Coko-Foundation/Kotahi/FAQ.md

 ## How do I setup ORCID for development?

 Getting past the login screen can be a challenge if you haven't set this up correctly.
 You need two things: an account at `sandbox.orcid.org` and a `mailinator` email.
 When `NODE_ENV` is set to `development`, the app will expect you to be using a sandbox account.
-Orcid's sandbox in turn will only send emails to mailinator accounts, so if you don't use mailinator, you won't be able to verify your email (and consequently not be able to set this up).
+ORCID's sandbox in turn will only send emails to mailinator accounts, so if you don't use mailinator, you won't be able to verify your email (and consequently not be able to set this up).

 So here's how to set this up in less than 20 easy steps: